 The risk of injury is high.
 Racing in a pack around tight turns at speeds of forty mph or more, greyhounds collide, fall, and break their fragile legs.
 Before racing was ended by the voters in my home state of Massachusetts, tracks were required by law to report greyhound injuries and deaths.
 More than eight hundred injuries were reported at the state’s two tracks from 2002-2008.
 Over eighty percent were fractures.
 Other injuries included broken necks, crushed skulls, seizures, paralysis, and cardiac arrest.
 Hope survived; she was one of the lucky ones.

 Although we have made great progress since GREY2K USA was founded in 2001, greyhound racing continues to maim and kill dogs.
-At two West Virginia tracks, 7,747 injuries were reported from January 2008 through June 2017.
-Three hundred and eighty-eight dogs died.
-Worse yet, the latest racetrack records from Florida show that a dog dies every three days.
+At two West Virginia tracks, 8,602 injuries were reported from January 2008 through December 2018.
+Four hundred and six dogs died.
+Worse yet, racetrack records from Florida show that a dog dies every three days.
 Greyhounds have been electrocuted when they were thrown onto the live rail that powers the lure.
 Thankfully, the recent passage of our prohibition means this cruelty will soon end.

-This is cruelty on an industrial scale, embedded in a system that was ignored by the larger society for decades: a system that says it’s fine to keep dogs in cages and force them to run around in circles and risk injury and death so that people can bet on them.
+Dog racing is abuse on an industrial scale, embedded in a system that was ignored by the larger society for decades: a system that says it’s fine to keep dogs in cages and force them to run around in circles and risk injury and death so that people can bet on them.

 Greyhounds are not office furniture.
 They are not things to be used and thrown away.
 They are sensitive, gentle dogs, no different from other dogs who are loved and protected by millions of American families.
 When the facts of greyhound racing are brought to light, public opposition can force a change.

-Your support of GREY2K USA will help realize this wonderful goal.
+Your support of GREY2K USA Worldwide will help realize this wonderful goal.
 Dog racing is now illegal in forty-one states.
 Let's make it fifty!

 — Paula B. Blanchard